María Pilar Aquino

-María Pilar Aquino (born March 6, 1956) is a Catholic feminist theologian.
+María Pilar Aquino (born March 6, 1956) is a Mexican-born American Catholic feminist theologian.
 She is currently Professor Emerita, Theology and Religious Studies, at the University of San Diego.
 Her primary areas of teaching and research were liberation theologies, social ethics, and feminist theologies.

 She continues to serve on national and international editorial boards of prominent theological journals.
 Her 1992 book, Nuestro clamor por la vida.
 Teología latinoamericana desde la perspectiva de la mujer (Our Cry for Life.
 Latin American Theology from the Perspective of Women), stands out among her theological works and has been essential for the articulation of the feminist Latin American theology of liberation, especially in the fields of ecclesiology, spirituality, interculturality, and Latin American theology in the U.S.

 Early years

 Aquino was born into a rural family in Ixtlán del Río, Nayarit, Mexico on March 6, 1956.
 Her parents participated in the Bracero Program and emigrated to San Luis, Arizona, where she had contact with César Chávez's farm workers movement.
 From the age of 18 until 1983, Aquino belonged to the Society of Helpers of the Souls in Purgatory, an Ignatian spiritualist female congregation of French origin, devoted to caring for the most vulnerable.
 Aquino acknowledges that, as a young catechist, she was influenced by liberationist Catholic nuns working on the U.S.-Mexico border.